nghin/vacsf.org.mm/src/_posts/articles/2016-03-21-Abusing-Grace.md

 <!-- ##################### PLACEHOLDER ################### -->

 Grace can be just a word to fill a part of a theology, or it can be something so precious that most are blind to it until when the eyes are opened to its wondrous life transforming power.
-A Christian whose root grows deep in the grace and knowledge of Christ (2 Peter 3:18) is still, and always has been, a rare breed, and yet here we're talking about \"not abusing God's grace.
+A Christian whose root grows deep in the grace and knowledge of Christ (2 Peter 3:18) is still, and always has been, a rare breed, and yet here we're talking about \"not abusing God's grace.\"

 {% include toc.html %}
 {% include toc_spacer.html %}